cloudera/terraform-provider-cdp/docs/resources/environments_azure_environment.md

 - `encryption_user_managed_identity` (String)
 - `endpoint_access_gateway_scheme` (String) The scheme for the endpoint gateway.
 PUBLIC creates an external endpoint that can be accessed over the Internet.
 Defaults to PRIVATE which restricts the traffic to be internal to the VPC.
 - `endpoint_access_gateway_subnet_ids` (Set of String) The subnets to use for endpoint access gateway.
+- `environment_type` (String) Environment type which can be hybrid or public cloud.
+Available values: PUBLIC_CLOUD, HYBRID
+- `flexible_server_subnet_ids` (Set of String) The subnets delegated for Flexible Server database.
+Accepts either the name or the full resource id.
 - `freeipa` (Attributes) (see [below for nested schema](#nestedatt--freeipa))
 - `polling_options` (Attributes) Polling related configuration options that could specify various values that will be used during CDP resource creation. (see [below for nested schema](#nestedatt--polling_options))
 - `proxy_config_name` (String)
 - `resource_group_name` (String)
+- `security` (Attributes) Security related configuration for Data Hub cluster. (see [below for nested schema](#nestedatt--security))
 - `tags` (Map of String)
 - `workload_analytics` (Boolean)